datagraph/jquery-jsonrpc/README.md

 ## First, a quick compatibility note

 If you need to support IE6 & IE7, you will need to include Douglas Crockford's [JSON](https://github.com/douglascrockford/JSON-js) library in order for this plugin to work.
-The specific file you need from that repository is in json2.js.
+The specific file you need from that repository is json2.js.

 ## Getting Started